fabienfrfr/AnimateCV/Readme.md

 ## Tips :

-If you have a old nvidia GPU doesn't compatible with CUDA 10.2 and you want to use GPU calculation (like me), you need to do some requirement :
+If you have a old nvidia driver GPU doesn't compatible with CUDA 10.2 (https://docs.nvidia.com/deploy/cuda-compatibility/index.html) and you want to use GPU calculation (like me), you need to do some requirement :

 0 - OS compatibilities :
 ```bash